-The Real Story Of The Trump Draft Deferment, Did He Dodge The Draft With A Medical Excuse?
+The Real Story Of The Trump Draft Deferment: Did He Dodge The Draft With A Medical Excuse?

-Before Donald Trump’s inauguration, people are trying to answer the question of just how Donald Trump avoided the draft into the military during the Vietnam war.
+Before Donald Trump’s inauguration, people are trying to answer the question of just how Donald Trump avoided the draft into the military during the Vietnam War.
 But the deferment record has revealed exactly what is on record in respect to Donald Trump and the reason he was branded not fit to serve.
 But even though the paper trail seems clear enough, people are still wondering if Trump’s physical defect would have been enough to help other less wealthy men avoid the draft.

-Donald Trump’s father, Frederick Christ Trump, like his son Donald, comes with a colorful backstory, including an arrest during a KKK rally in Queens, says the Inquisitr.
-Trump, known as Fred, was allegedly arrested during the rally with six other men, for refusing to disperse during a Klan march in support of an Italian Fascist movement.
+Donald Trump’s father, Frederick Christ Trump, like his son Donald, comes with a colorful backstory, including an arrest during a KKK rally in Queens, the Inquisitr previously reported.
+Trump, known as Fred, was allegedly arrested during the rally with six other men for refusing to disperse during a Klan march in support of an Italian Fascist movement.
 Fred Trump is dead, and Donald Trump claims this never happened, and only the record from the New York police remains.
 Donald Trump’s campaign efforts were supported by the former KKK Grand Wizard David Duke, whom Eric Trump believes “deserves a bullet” for his hate-mongering.

 How Donald Trump avoided the draft during the Vietnam War https://t.co/xvIg54vUL9 via @telegraphnews